 - the destination directory for the .NET Agent executables and supporting files.

 - the parent directory for local data including agent configuration files and log files.

-- On the User Account Control window, click Yes to allow the installer to make changes to the computer.
+- Click Yes on the User Account Control window to allow the installer to make changes to the computer.